 We’re going to keep doing what we’ve been doing the past 25 years: seeking opportunities for improvement and pairing them with solutions that make a positive difference.
 Our goal is to continue to innovate—to be a leader in practice management and EHR solutions that bring the best technology and tools to the eye care industry so our clients succeed.

-I’m excited to announce that later in 2019, First Insight will release the next generation of MaximEyes practice management and EHR software with even faster, easier navigation and fewer clicks.
+I’m excited to announce that in early 2020, First Insight will release the next generation of MaximEyes practice management and EHR software with even faster, easier navigation and fewer clicks.

 MaximEyes will return to a UNIFIED browser-based system that will run on the cloud or local server.
 Data backups are done daily and automatically, it can handle multiple locations with ease, updates can be done seamlessly with no downtime, and you can process comprehensive analytical and financial reports in minutes.